emkayonline/tw5visjs/README.md

 To run tiddlywiki with the development version of the widget:

     tiddlywiki --server

 Then navigate to [http://localhost:8080]( http://localhost:8080 )

 This wiki has been configured to not save changes to the server.

-To see a demo of the timeline widget, view the tiddler called ShowTimelineDemo.

 To run the visual tests, view the tiddler called ShowTimelineTests.
-This will show red messages for the cases that test for invalid parameters, formats etc.
+This will show messages for the cases that test for invalid parameters, formats etc.

 ## Roadmap